Joshisaurio/RedOS10/README.md

     return [text]
 ```

-The decorator `@methode("app.request")` tells the server that this function can be called with the **ApID** `app.request`.
+The decorator `@methode("app.request")` tells the server that this function can be called with the **AppID** `app.request`.
 You have to use the same name as in Scratch.
 How you name the function doesn't matter.

 If you separate the parameters with `§`, you also have to add these parameters to the function.